-For 15 of the last 21 years beginning in 1995, the Association refunded excess funds related to specific insolvent insurers to member insurers after determination there was no reasonable expectation of additional expenses or recoveries related to those insolvent insurers.
-In 2017, the Board of Directors authorized a credit refund of \$4.1 million.
+For 15 of the last 23 years beginning in 1995, the Association refunded excess funds related to specific insolvent insurers to member insurers after determining there was no reasonable expectation of additional expenses or recoveries related to those insolvent insurers.
+In 2018, the Board of Directors did not authorize a credit refund.
 The Association's refunds since its inception have totaled approximately \$154.7 million.